jiantengtoo/AOC-2022/README.md

 https://adventofcode.com/

-Attempt to use typescript to solve problems from AOC 2022
+Attempt to use typescript to solve problems from Advent Of Code - 2022

+> Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.